What is it?

 How effective is it?

-Lower attaining students may gain more from this strategy than high attaining students, by as much as one or two months' progress, so mastery learning appears to be a promising strategy for narrowing the gap.
-However, it should be noted that teachers also need to plan carefully for how to manage the time of students who make progress more quickly.
+Mastery learning appears to be a promising strategy for narrowing the achievement gap.
+Low-attaining students may gain one or two more months of additional progress from this strategy than high-attaining students.
+Teachers need to plan carefully for how to manage the time of students who make progress more quickly.

 In Australia, no high quality studies of mastery learning appear to have been conducted since the 1980s, although a number of small-scale studies have assessed related approaches such as Response to Intervention.
 Although mastery learning does not appear to strongly influence teaching practice in Australia, a few out-of-school programs aim to supplement schooling through mastery learning activities, such as intensive learning and homework programs.
 Individual elements of mastery learning have been examined within an Australian context, and these have had positive impacts on learning.